true-myth/true-myth/README.md

 const theAnswerValue = unwrapOr(0, theAnswer);
 ```

-You can also use TypeScript's "type narrowing" capabilities: if you _check_ which variant you are accessing, TypeScript will "narrow" the type to that variant and allow you to access the `value` directly if it is available.
+TypeScript's "type narrowing" capabilities work for both `Result` and `Maybe`: if you _check_ which variant you are accessing, TypeScript will "narrow" the type to that variant and allow you to access the `value` directly if it is available.

 ```typescript
 import Maybe from 'true-myth/maybe';